NinVoido/spotify-vpn/doc/man-sections/windows-options.rst

   ``ifconfig``\(8) command provides similar functionality.

 --show-net
-  (Standalone) Show OpenVPN's view of the system routing table and network adapter list.
+  (Standalone) Show spotify's view of the system routing table and network adapter list.

 --show-net-up
-  Output OpenVPN's view of the system routing table and network adapter list to the syslog or log file after the TUN/TAP adapter has been brought up and any routes have been added.
+  Output spotify's view of the system routing table and network adapter list to the syslog or log file after the TUN/TAP adapter has been brought up and any routes have been added.